-(Janssens-Maenhout et al. 2017).
+Agriculture is responsible for approximately two-thirds of N2O emissions (robust evidence, high agreement) (Janssens-Maenhout et al. 2017b).
 Total emissions from this sector are the sum of direct and indirect emissions.
-Direct emissions from soils are the result of mineral fertiliser and manure application, manure management, deposition of crop residues, cultivation of organic soils and inorganic N inputs through biological nitrogen fixation.
-Indirect emissions come from increased warming, enrichment of downstream water bodies from runoff, and downwind N deposition on soils.
-The main driver of N2O emissions in croplands is a lack of synchronisation between crop N demand and soil N supply, with approximately 50% of N applied to agricultural land not taken up by the crop (Zhang et al. 2017).
-Cropland soils emit over 3 Tg N2O-N yr-1 (medium evidence, high agreement) (Janssens-Maenhout et al. 2017; Saikawa et al. 2014).
+Direct emissions from soils are the result of mineral fertiliser and manure application, manure management, deposition of crop residues, cultivation of organic soils and inorganic nitrogen inputs through biological nitrogen fixation.
+Indirect emissions come from increased warming, enrichment of downstream water bodies from runoff, and downwind nitrogen deposition on soils.
+The main driver of N2O emissions in croplands is a lack of synchronisation between crop nitrogen demand and soil nitrogen supply, with approximately 50% of nitrogen applied to agricultural land not taken up by the crop (Zhang et al. 2017).
+Cropland soils emit over 3 TgN2O-N yr-1 (medium evidence, high agreement) (Janssens-Maenhout et al. 2017b; Saikawa et al. 2014).
 Regional inverse modelling studies show larger tropical emissions than the inventory approaches and they show increases in N2O emissions from the agricultural sector in South Asia, Central America, and South America (Saikawa et al. 2014; Wells et al. 2018).

-Emissions of N_2O from pasturelands and rangelands have increased by as much as 80% since 1960 due to increased manure production and deposition (robust evidence, high agreement) (de Klein et al. 2014; Tian et al. 2018; Chadwick et al. 2018; Dangal et al. 2019; Cardenas et al. 2019).
-Studies consistently report that pasturelands and rangelands are responsible for around half of the total agricultural N_2O emissions (Davidson 2009; Oenema et al. 2014; Dangal et al. 2019).
-An analysis by Dangal et al. (2019) shows that while managed pastures make up around one-quarter of the global grazing lands, they contribute 86% of the net global N_2O emissions from grasslands and that more than half of these emissions are related to direct deposition of livestock excreta on soils.
+Emissions of $N_2O$ from pasturelands and rangelands have increased by as much as 80% since 1960 due to increased manure production and deposition (robust evidence, high agreement) (de Klein et al. 2014; Tian et al. 2018; Chadwick et al. 2018; Dangal et al. 2019; Cardenas et al. 2019).
+Studies consistently report that pasturelands and rangelands are responsible for around half of the total agricultural $N_2O$ emissions (Davidson 2009; Oenema et al. 2014; Dangal et al. 2019).
+An analysis by Dangal et al. (2019) shows that, while managed pastures make up around one-quarter of the global grazing lands, they contribute 86% of the net global $N_2O$ emissions from grasslands and that more than half of these emissions are related to direct deposition of livestock excreta on soils.

-Many studies calculate N_2O emissions from a linear relationship between nitrogen application rates and N_2O emissions.
-New studies are increasingly finding nonlinear relationships, which means that N_2O emissions per hectare are lower than the Tier 1 EFs (IPCC 2003) at low nitrogen application rates, and higher at high nitrogen application rates (robust evidence, high agreement) (Shcherbak et al. 2014; van Lent et al. 2015; Satria 2017).
-This not only has implications for how agricultural N_2O emissions are estimated in national and regional inventories, which now often use a linear relationship between nitrogen applied and N_2O emissions, it also means that in regions of the world where low nitrogen application rates dominate, increases in nitrogen fertiliser use would generate relatively small increases in agricultural N_2O emissions.
+Many studies calculate $N_2O$ emissions from a linear relationship between nitrogen application rates and $N_2O$ emissions.
+New studies are increasingly finding nonlinear relationships, which means that $N_2O$ emissions per hectare are lower than the Tier 1 EFs (IPCC 2003) at low nitrogen application rates, and higher at high nitrogen application rates (robust evidence, high agreement) (Shcherbak et al. 2014; van Lent et al. 2015; Satria 2017).
+This not only has implications for how agricultural $N_2O$ emissions are estimated in national and regional inventories, which now often use a linear relationship between nitrogen applied and $N_2O$ emissions, it also means that in regions of the world where low nitrogen application rates dominate, increases in nitrogen fertiliser use would generate relatively small increases in agricultural $N_2O$ emissions.
 Decreases in application rates in regions where application rates are high and exceed crop demand for parts of the growing season are likely to have very large effects on emissions reductions (medium evidence, high agreement).